Yes, they speak English. But as a foreign language, not as native speakers. Here the details…

 Goodbye | Formal: Auf Wiedersehen (owf-vee-duh-zane) Informal: Tschüss (chuce; Austrogerman) Baba (bah-bah; Viennese) Ciao (surprisingly common) |

-For the record, “Austrian German” is more or less the same as the German used by the neighbouring Germans.
-The differences are pronunciation and some vocabulary.
+For the record, the German used by Austrians is more or less the same as the German used by the neighbouring Germans.
+The differences are in the wider accent, pronunciation and some vocabulary.
 We say tomato, the Germans say Tomate, and the Austrians say Paradeiser.

 Think of those differences much like the case with British and American English, though Germany and Austria use the same spelling for the formal version of their language.

-Fortunately, the locals happily switch to standard German if need be, in case you’re having trouble understanding.
+Fortunately, Austrians happily switch from dialect to standard German if need be, in case you’re having trouble understanding.